JadhavDarshan010/Fresh-Mart-Data-Analysis-Project/README.md

 10. Which Payment Mode Is Used Most ?Do some Region Prefer Cash Over Digital ?
 11. Identify Top 10 Customers by Total Yearly Spending?

+- Dashboard Interaction <a href="https://github.com/JadhavDarshan010/Fresh-Mart-Data-Analysis-Project/blob/main/Dashboard-1.png">View Dashboard - 1</a

-- Dashboard Interaction <a href="https://github.com/ritikbh193/Data-Analytics-with-Excel/blob/main/Dashboard_Image.png">View Dashboard</a>
+- Dashboard Interaction <a href="https://github.com/JadhavDarshan010/Fresh-Mart-Data-Analysis-Project/blob/main/Dashboard-2.png">View Dashboard - 2</a>

 ## Process
 - Verify data for any missing values and anomalies, and sort out the same.